Consumer Medicine Information

 diuretics, also called fluid tablets

-interferon, used to treat multiple sclerosis, hepatitis, leukaemia, Hodgkin's lymphoma and other diseases
+interferon, used to treat multiple sclerosis, hepatitis, leukaemia, Hodgkin's lymphoma

 methotrexate given by injection into the spine to treat cancer and leukaemia

 mycophenolate mofetil, used by people with organ transplants.